-'Achievement of sustained housing' is an indicator of governments' objective to support people who are homeless or at risk of homelessness to achieve sustainable housing and re-establish their capacity to live independently (box 19.8).
+'Achievement of sustained housing' is an indicator of governments' objective to support people who are homeless or at risk of homelessness to achieve sustainable housing (box 19.8).

 Box 19.8 Achievement of sustained housing

 'Achievement of sustained housing' is defined as the proportion of clients living in and sustaining independent housing following support.
 Two proxy measures are reported: